 The therapeutic process is a journey — one that looks, feels, and is different for every individual.
+As you progress through therapy, you may have questions surrounding "how do I take a break from therapy?" or "when should I start scaling back on therapy appointments?"
 If you've been on the journey for a while, you might find it challenging to stop and zoom out to see all of the progress that you've made.
 Here are a few ways you can work with your therapist to see if it's time for you to step back from therapy.

 Length of therapy is different for everyone